-On consolidation, the assets and liabilities of operations in foreign currency are translated into euros at the rate of exchange prevailing at the reporting date and their statements of profit or loss are translated with monthly average exchange rates during the reporting period.
+On consolidation, the assets and liabilities of operations in a currency other than Euro (the presentation currency of the Company's) are translated into Euros at the rate of exchange prevailing at the reporting date and their statements of operations are translated with monthly average exchange rates during the reporting period.
 The exchange differences arising on translation for consolidation are recognized in other comprehensive income (OCI).
 On disposal of a foreign operation, the component of OCI relating to that particular foreign operation is reclassified to profit or loss.
-OCI is disclosed as 'other components of equity' in Consolidated Statements of Financial Position.
+OCI is disclosed as 'other components of equity' in consolidated statements of financial position.

-5. Notes to the cash flow statement
+2.2..5.
+Notes to the cash flow statement, cash, and cash equivalents

-The cash flow statement has been prepared using the indirect method for cash flows from operating activities.
-The cash disclosed in the cash flow statement is comprised of cash and cash equivalents.
+The consolidated statements of cash flows have been prepared using the indirect method for cash flows from operating activities.
+The cash disclosed in the consolidated statements of cash flows is comprised of cash and cash equivalents.
 Cash comprises cash on hand and demand deposits.
-Cash equivalents are short-term bank deposits and money market investment funds and are not subject to a significant risk of changes in value with an original maturity of three month or less.
+Cash equivalents are short-term bank deposits that are readily convertible to a known amount of cash and are not subject to a significant risk of changes in value with an original maturity of three month or less.
 Interest paid and received is included in the cash from operating activities.

-6. Research and development
+2.2..6.
+Research and development expenses

 Research and development expenses comprise third party services, wages and salaries, cost of materials, intellectual property related expenses, depreciation and amortization of relevant equipment and intangibles as well as overhead.
-Research and development expenses mainly consist of costs for clinical trials and manufacturing of our clinical drug product, additionally costs have incurred by pre-clinical activities as well as basic research activities.
+Research and development expenses mainly consist of costs for clinical trials and manufacturing of the Company's clinical drug product; additionally, costs are incurred for pre-clinical activities as well as basic research activities.

 Development expenses must be capitalized if the criteria of IAS 38 are met.
 In the periods presented, no development expenses were capitalized because management does not believe all the recognition criteria of IAS 38 had been met.
 This assessment is due to the general uncertainties in drug development and the unpredictability of regulatory requirements.
+Therefore, research expenditure and development expenditures are expensed when incurred.